 Probably of embarrassment for being in a film with shit like this…

 Well, Overman, the diver who disappeared, pops up later, literally, in front of the guests at the Undersea Kingdom.
 Kay looks at his slimy-remains and freaks, stating the bite-marks in the body are far, far bigger than the guppie that died, and that they have a major problem.
 When they go to warn Bouchard, he doubts them and tells them to chillax… until the damn shark swims out in front of them in the restaurant.

 Brody, Fitzroyce and his assistant all race to the surface to get everyone out of the water; hilarity and hijinks ensue.
 Lea Thompson gets a big gash on her leg (y’know, because the shark that bit a dude in half can’t obviously attack a girl), Mike gets a flashback of Amity ’75, and people get trapped in the Undersea Kingdom because Jaws cracks the glass and… and… they’re just trapped, okay?!
 Meanwhile, Fitzroyce tries to kill the shark (which is a gawddamn prehistoric monster, going by size alone) only to get eaten just as he’s about to blow its ass up with a hand grenade.

 Mike makes a seal so they can pressurize it and get everyone home, and they do, but when they return to the control room, the Megalod-, sorry, Jaws, smashes it’s nose in, trying to eat everyone.

 Whoops.
-I lied That’s three fatalities; it east one of the control room technicians.
+I lied That’s three fatalities; it eats one of the control room technicians.